 Freeze Dried Food

 Why would anyone want to stockpile free dried food?
 When stored in a climate controlled area, like in a closet or basement, #10 cans of freeze dried food have a shelf life of around 25 years.
-The 7 year pouches are just that, they have a life expectancy of around 7 years.
+The pouches use to have rating of 7 years, but Mountain House extended that lifespan to 30 years.
+So now the pouches and the #10 cans have the same lifespan.

 Over the past few years I have started bringing Mountain House 7 year pouches on over night camping trips.
 Boil half a canteen cup of water, pour into pouch, shake, wait 10 minutes and you will have a meal.